dusanmsk/studer/grafana/README.md

 - install docker and docker-compose on a linux computer (rpi (see notes for rpi), virtual, ...) where you want to run this instance
 - clone/[download](https://github.com/dusanmsk/studer/archive/refs/heads/main.zip) this repo there
-- edit .env file and modify DATADIR, STUDER2INFLUX_PERIODIC_FREQUENCY_SEC etc
+- copy 'example.env' file as '.env' and edit if required (modify DATADIR, STUDER2INFLUX_PERIODIC_FREQUENCY_SEC etc..)
 - run ./rebuild.sh

 ### Setup with XCOM-LAN